DewofyourYouth/dew-blog/content/post/elul-5783-postmordem/index.md

 This way of doing it, in my experience, is very stressful.

 Another way to do it is to change my surroundings and scheduling to make it that I can do the things I used to do at night during the day.
-This would be great, but it takes more wisdom and insight, and requires an ability to negotiate what you can change and what is pretty immovable.
+This would be great, but it takes more wisdom and insight, and requires an ability to negotiate what you can change and what is immovable.
 There are many things that I have no power over when they happen.
 Each situation needs it's own negotiation.

 In order to negotiate effectively, you need to quantify things like - how important is it really that I wake up on time?